 Today Irondale is a small community with a general store and auto repair shops.
 Permanent and seasonal residents can be found along the highway and hidden along the quaint Burnt River.
 Any obvious remnants of mining operations have long passed.
-These remnants remain hidden to be discovered during guided tours.

 The present community of Gooderham offers a community centre, fire station, library, beach, post office, grocery store, butcher shop, restaurant, liquor store, and a building supply store.

-East of Gooderham at the junction of County Road 503 and Highway 118 in the quaint hamlet of Tory Hill, one can still see the effect of the railroads on small towns in earlier days.
+At the junction of County Road 503 and Highway 118 in the quaint hamlet of Tory Hill, one can still see the effect of the railroads on small towns in earlier days.
 Though the common industries of rock and wood were scattered throughout the outskirts of town, the village of Tory Hill centred itself around the railway.
 Originally settled in the 1870s, Tory Hill expanded once the railway came through and ran three times a week from 1893 until 1960.
 In those peak years the community had four general stores, a school, church, cheese factory, town hall, blacksmith shop, two saw/shingle mills and a garage.
-The community was booming when uranium was discover in the 1950s and three mines opened.
+The community was booming when uranium was discovered in the 1950s and three mines opened.
 The train whistles are no longer heard in Tory Hill but the hamlet still maintains its unique place in history.

 Today Tory Hill offers great access to the old railway line which is now a multi-use trail network.
 The parkette also offers a play structure for children and ample parking.
 Stop and take a hike or just enjoy the parkette.

-East of Tory Hill on Highway 118 and County Road 648 (Loop Road), the original settlement was South Wilberforce on the shores of what is now known as Wilbermere Lake.
+On County Road 648 (Loop Road), the original settlement was South Wilberforce on the shores of what is now known as Wilbermere Lake.
 After the development of the railway, many settlers migrated the four kilometres north to Pusey, a station on the IB&O Railway that was later named Wilberforce.
 Industry for Wilberforce at the time was much like Tory Hill, mining and logging.
 The Wilberforce Lumber Company built a sawmill where the railway lay along the southern shore of Pusey Lake, which is now called Dark Lake.
 In the early days Wilberforce featured a church, school, post office and store.
 The small town and its new inhabitants grew steadily to work in both the mines and logging camps.
 In 1922 the Red Cross Outpost opened in Wilberforce.
 It was the first Red Cross Hospital in Ontario and the first hospital of any kind in Haliburton County.
 In the 1950s mining and logging were both strong industries and the community continued to grow steadily.